vladysor/SensEdu/docs/Help/index.md

 ## Contact us

-The best way to contact us it via [Discussion].
+The best way to contact us is via [Discussion].
 If you want to keep things private, you can contact [me] or other contributors from the SensEdu team.

 When asking for help:
 * Avoid vague questions like "it doesn't work"
 * Try to give as much details as possible.
 Tell us what you have tried, required steps to recreate your issue
-* Provide details about your hardware setup.
+* Provide details about your hardware setup
 * Add screenshots

 Your details will help us greatly to answer your question!